Posted January 2020 by S. Ward Heinrichs

-Minimum Wage-For California employers with 25 or fewer employees, the minimum wage will be $11 per hour starting on January 1, 2019.
-For employers with more than 25 employees, the minimum wage will increase to $12 per hour.
-In the City of San Diego, the minimum wage for all employees will be $12 per hour.
+Minimum Wage & Salary-For California employers with 25 or fewer employees, the minimum wage will be $12 per hour.
+For employers with more than 25 employees, the minimum wage will increase to $13 per hour.
+In the City of San Diego, the minimum wage for all employees will be $13 per hour.

-Sexual Harassment training-SB 1343 requires employers who employ 5 or more employees to provide 2 hours of sexual harassment training to all supervisors and provide 1 hour of training to all employees within six months of hire or promotion and every two years thereafter.
-Temporary employees, including seasonal employees, must receive 1 hour of training within 30 days or 100 hours of work.
+Sexual Harassment training-The California legislature extended the deadline to complete sexual harassment training for businesses who employ 5 or more employees from January 1, 2020 to January 1, 2021.
+Now those business with at least 5 employees must provide 2 hours of sexual harassment training to all supervisors, and provide 1 hour of training to all employees, within six months of hire or promotion and every two years thereafter.
+In addition, starting January 1, 2021, businesses must provide temporary employees, including seasonal employees, 1 hour of training within 30 days or 100 hours of work.

 *AB means California Assembly Bill and SB means California Senate Bill